micro-ROS/micro_ros_setup/README.md

 *<sup>3</sup> a valid CMake toolchain with custom crosscompilation definition is required*

-Please note that NuttX with Olimex STM32-E407 board is the reference platform and not everything might be supported on other platforms.
+Please note that
+- NuttX with Olimex STM32-E407 board is the reference platform and not everything might be supported on other platforms.
+- NuttX with Spresense board is the reference platform and other platforms don't support this board.

 ## Secondary build system tools